FSIBT/PyMCNP/docs/source/pymcnp/meshtal.md

 ## AST Classes

 PyMCNP represents MESHTAL non-terminals with AST classes and stores them in nested subpackages.
-These AST class have methods for translating PyMCNP and MESHTAL:
+These AST class have methods for translating between PyMCNP and MESHTAL:

 * ``from_mcnp``.
 Parses MESHTAL source, checking for syntax and semantic errors.
 * ``to_mcnp``.
 Generates MESHTAL source from PyMCNP objects, reformatting.